The new edition! Ten more mental health experts join the original 27

 While Mr. Trump in the office of the U.S. presidency is our greatest and most immediate concern, we are also working toward prevention by helping humanity to build for itself a healthier and more sustainable world where impaired leaders are less likely to rise to power.
 While we can assess societal mental health, we cannot improve it on our own.
 Multidisciplinary partnerships are necessary to that end, which is why we began with an interdisciplinary conference with the release of the second book.
 Subsequently, we performed a mental capacity evaluation based on the Mueller report (mental capacity is a basic requirement for fitness) and presented it at an online town hall the day before Robert Mueller’s testimony.
 Upcoming in September 2019, we will hold a conference at Yale Law School around the need for mental health experts to be a part of national discourse.
 We believe that a healthy and empowered polity must have access to facts as well as to expertise.

-We are not part of the ‘Duty to Warn’ group: Duty to Warn (https://www.adutytowarn.org/ and https://twitter.com/duty2warn) is a political group that continues to copy and to claim ownership of our efforts.
-Multiple mental health professionals, including the editor, have asked to be taken off their Super PAC, as we object to using professional credentials to donate to the Democratic Party, to support specific candidates, and to solicit big Democratic donors, but they have refused.
+We are not the ‘Duty to Warn’ group: Duty to Warn (https://www.adutytowarn.org/ and https://twitter.com/duty2warn) is a political group that continues to copy and to claim ownership of our efforts.
+Multiple mental health professionals, including the editor, have asked to be taken off their Super PAC, as we object to using professional credentials to donate to a political party, to support specific candidates, and to solicit big partisan donors, but they have refused.
 We also do not diagnose, suggest political solutions, or approve of presenting themselves as a group of “mental health professionals” when most members are laypersons.
 We are professionals who oppose the use of our work to political ends, especially without our consent.